papaSmurf3/ARK-Game-Save/README.md

 4. Click on "Downloads" in the left navigation pane.
 5. You should have an "ARK-Game-Save" entry zip file (which will also include the version number in the name)
 6. Select (single click) this zip file and choose the "Extract All" option on the top menu bar.
+7. Click the "Extract" button to extract the files.
-7. Double click to go into the "ARK-Game-Save" folder twice.
+8. Double click to go into the "ARK-Game-Save" folder twice.
-8. Double click the the "init.bat" file to run the initialization script amd follow the prompts.
+9. Double click the the "init.bat" file to run the initialization script amd follow the prompts.
+NOTE: Windows will likely present you with a blue popup window that says "Windows protected your PC".
+If this happens, click on the "More Info" link and then click the "Run anyway" button.
+This usually happens for any application that you download from GitHub.

 You should be set up to run the scripts.